douglasgreen/outlines/computing/computer_science/computer_science.md

 #### Mobile Operating Systems

 -   iOS: Developed by Apple, iOS is known for its smooth user interface and a strong ecosystem of applications.
-It\'s exclusive to Apple\'s iPhone, iPad, and iPod Touch.
+It's exclusive to Apple's iPhone, iPad, and iPod Touch.
 -   Android: Created by Google, Android is the most widely used mobile OS.
-It\'s known for its versatility and customization options.
+It's known for its versatility and customization options.
 Android powers a wide range of devices from various manufacturers.
--   Others: There have been other players like Windows Mobile, BlackBerry OS, and Symbian, but they have significantly declined in popularity in the face of iOS and Android\'s dominance.
+-   Others: There have been other players like Windows Mobile, BlackBerry OS, and Symbian, but they have significantly declined in popularity in the face of iOS and Android's dominance.

 #### Mobile App Development Basics